VladimirAkopyan/WindowsIoTEverywhere/README.md

 Currently Intel provides board support packages for Atom BayTrail and Atom Apollo Lake prossesors.
 Cherry Trail Intel Atom prossesors are not supported.
 A device with unsupported prossesor would still boot up, but GPU acceleration won't work, and some peripherals won't work either.
 A Cherry Trail (Atom® x5-Z8300) Intel Compute Stick is one example of such device.
 This device may still be usefull for some purposes.

+## Goals
+* Document which devices work and which don't.
+What works and what doesn't
+* Provide x86 and x64 apollo lake Images for quick testing of devices, so everyone doesn't have to download 50 metric tons of stuff just to test their device
+* Provide drivers
+* Provide fully built images for each device

 # How to test a device
 ## Backup Drivers
 First see what kind of device you are runnning.
 You need to get 32 bit drivers for 32 bit Windows Iot, and 64 bit drivers for 64 bit Iot.
 Use PowerShell to export drivers from your device while it's running "normal" Windows.